algo26-matthias/idna-convert/README.md

 echo $transcodeUnicode->convert($mystring, 'utf8', 'utf7imap');
 ```

-## Run PHPUnit tests
+## Running tests

 The library is supplied with a `docker-compose.yml`, that allows to run the supplied tests.
-This assumes, you have Docker installed and docker-compose available as a command.
+This assumes, you have Docker installed and docker compose available as a command.
 Just issue

 ```
-docker compose up
+docker compose run --rm idna-convert-tests # Unit tests docker compose run --rm idna-convert-infection # Mutation tests
 ```
-in you local command line and see the output of PHPUnit.
+in you local command line and see the output of PHPUnit / Infection.

 ## Reporting bugs